Structured rules, faster AI coding.

 What I’d improve next

-- Add deeper team collaboration and versioning for rule sets.
+- Team collaboration and versioning for rule sets.

-- Expand export formats for more agent ecosystems.
+- Export formats for more agent ecosystems (beyond the initial target).

 Final takeaway